hgoldfish/qtnetworkng/docs/references.rst

 .. method:: Ssl::SslProtocol sslProtocol() const

-    Returns the ssl protocol used by this connection.
+    Return the ssl protocol used by this connection.

 .. method:: SslConfiguration sslConfiguration() const

-    Returns the configuration used by this connection.
+    Return the configuration used by this connection.

 .. method:: QList<SslError> sslErrors() const

-    Returns the errors occured while handshaking and communication.
+    Return the errors occured while handshaking and communication.

 .. method:: void setSslConfiguration(const SslConfiguration &configuration)